Ricoh named a Leader in 2024 IDC MarketScape for Worldwide Cloud Managed Print and Document Services Hardcopy

-Company recognized for strengths in portfolio breadth, implementation and delivery, extended services, geographic footprint and global alignment
+Company recognised for strengths in portfolio breadth, implementation and delivery, extended services, geographic footprint and global alignment

-EXTON, Pa., Jan.
-16, 2025 /PRNewswire/ -- Ricoh today announced it has been positioned in the Leaders Category of the IDC MarketScape: Worldwide Cloud Managed Print and Document Services Hardcopy 2024 Vendor Assessment (doc #US51572924, November 2024).
+TOKYO, Jan.
+17, 2025 /PRNewswire/ -- Ricoh today announced it has been positioned in the Leaders Category of the IDC MarketScape: Worldwide Cloud Managed Print and Document Services Hardcopy 2024 Vendor Assessment (doc #US51572924, November 2024).

 "Ricoh's position as a Leader in the IDC MarketScape for Cloud Managed Print and Document Services Hardcopy highlights the company's ability to generate meaningful and innovative workplace services that continue to push the boundaries of what a print and document ecosystem can be," said Robert Palmer, Research Vice President: Imaging, Printing, and Document Solutions, IDC.
 "Their strategic approach and comprehensive solutions enable businesses to streamline processes and easily adapt to the ever-evolving needs of modern workplaces."